 The RSP Design Variant would also have less commercial displacement impact in the Millbrae area compared to the Millbrae Station Design.
-Based on a review of available real estate conducted for the Draft EIR/EIS, it is anticipated that there would be sufficient commercial relocation resources for the displaced commercial businesses to relocate in Millbrae.
+Based on a review of available real estate, it is anticipated that there would be sufficient commercial relocation resources for the displaced commercial businesses to relocate in Millbrae.
 In accordance with Section 15064(e) of the CEQA Guidelines, "economic and social changes resulting from a project shall not be treated as significant effects on the environment."
 Therefore, no CEQA conclusions are made related to commercial and industrial business displacements and relocations.

-Lastly, the analysis completed for community, governmental, and public facilities for the Millbrae Station Design would not change under the RSP Design Variant because there would still be one displacement, the Millbrae Station Historic Depot.
+Lastly, displacements of community, governmental, and public facilities is the same for both the Millbrae Station Design and the RSP Design Variant; there would be one displacement, the Millbrae Station Historic Depot.
 Therefore, similar to the Millbrae Station Design, the impact under CEQA would be less than significant because relocation of this public facility on the same property would not result in substantial physical impacts associated with the provision of new or physically altered governmental facilities.
 In addition, there would be no need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services, including fire protection, police protection, schools, parks, and other public facilities.